 This platform is meant to assist aspirants across regions.
 No aspirant should ever be left out of the race just because he/she doesn’t happen to reside in a plush city or doesn’t have access to coaching.
 Before one sits to face competition, there should be equality in opportunity in so far as guidance is concerned.

 As a student, I always had a strong inclination towards academics.
 This was both due to personal interest and the professional background of my parents.
-Both mum dad are Scientists cum Professors.
+Both mum dad is Scientists cum Professors.

 I had to make an informed decision between appearing for my PI and moving abroad.
 Throughout the course of my CSE preparation, Indian Foreign Services was what I wanted to pursue and never Indian Administrative Services.
 So an opportunity from the States excited me to the core.